hmqcnoesy/booknotes/Web/Matts Curly Braces.md

 Many of the following examples will use a `<style>` element in the `<head>` of an
 HTML document for the sake of making simple self-contained examples.
+But for
-But keep in mind that in "real" HTML documents this goes against best practices, which keep CSS documents in separate files, using `<link>` elements to apply them.
+"real" HTML documents this goes against best practices, which keep CSS documents in separate files, using `<link>` elements to apply them.